 So that's a mildly technical explanation.
 Let's dive into the practical question - how should you set an RH level for your collection.

 This isn't the first time you've heard this from us.
-Whatever your collection environment is right now is OK.
-Our goal isn't perfect.
-Our goals are 1) to get a sense of what's going on now and 2) to figure out how we can make it just a bit better.
-Perfect is the enemy.
+Whatever your collection environment is right now is probably OK.
+Your goal is not to be perfect.
+Your goals are 1) to get a sense of what's going on now and 2) to figure out how we can make it better.

 Setting your initial RH levels